 How Thick Is 10/3 Wire?

 The dia of a 10/3 wire is about 0.1019 inches.
-This is the dia of every one of the 3 insulated conductors in the cable.
-The total diameter of the cable will change based on the manufacturer, but it is typically about 0.66 inches.
+This is the diameter of every one of the 3 insulated conductors in the cable.
+The total diameter of cable differnt according to the producer, but it is typically about 0.66 inches.